ILIAS-eLearning/ILIAS/templates/Guidelines_SCSS-Coding.md

 Variables on the settings layer that are directly tied to a single component MUST be essential to define the basic look of such a skin e.g. the height of the footer.

 Variables that aren't essential to creating the basic look MUST be placed on lower layers and SHOULD be defined based on values from the settings layer.

+The variables MUST be structured into separate files and logical sections.

 Anything added to the settings layer MUSTN'T create CSS code on its own.